 - New products that have just been or are about to be released

 - Best-selling products that are perennial favorites

 - Little-known products that you think could become best-sellers

 Some products are simply not practical to sample, or may be sampled on a limited basis.
 It’s more costly to sample an electronic product, for example, than it is to sample a new roast of coffee.
 The cost of the sampling itself will determine the scope of your campaign.

 Identify Your Target Audience

 If you’re running a product sampling campaign online, it’s very important to identify your audience before you begin.
-A food manufacturer sampling a product at a grocery store doesn’t need to worry because everybody in that store is potentially a customer because they’re all shopping for food.
+A food manufacturer sampling a product at a grocery store doesn’t need to worry because everybody in that store is shopping for food and therefore potentially a customer.

 Online, you need to maximize the return on your investment by choosing your target audience wisely.
 You have several options.